-Step 1: Try to diffuse the situation
+1. Try to diffuse the situation

-Before you escalate an issue inside your organization, take a few minutes to try and resolve it on your own.
+Before you escalate an issue inside your organization, take a few minutes to attempt to resolve it on your own.
 Know that in every difficult conversation, there are things going on under the surface.
 Your customer may have a lot of pressure from their peers regarding the problem, they may be feeling disappointed and frustrated, or their job could be on the line.
 Until you understand the scope of the issue, you can’t effectively escalate it anyway.
 Ask questions about the impact the problem is having on the customer and their business, and actively listen to the answers.
 This does two things: It helps you understand what is really going on behind the scenes, and it gives the customer a chance to feel heard.
 Sometimes this is enough to de-escalate the situation.
 If not…

-Step 2: Tap into your peers
+2. Tap into your peers

-Step 3: Form a task force
+3. Form a task force

-In customer success, often solutions involve other teams like product, engineering, operations or support.
-For small issues that require a handoff, follow the handoff processes you have in place and let the customer know what you’re doing (Note: if you don’t have a handoff process developed, consider our class on Customer Advocacy, which includes an escalation handoff worksheet).
+In Customer Success, solutions typically involve other teams like product, engineering, operations or support.
+For small issues that require a handoff, follow the handoff processes you have in place and let the customer know what you’re doing (Note: if you don’t have a handoff process developed, consider our class on customer advocacy, which includes an escalation handoff worksheet).
 For larger escalations, however, you may need to form a cross-functional task force to tackle the issue.
 It helps to plan this out in advance and consider things like:

-Step 4: Escalate to your manager
+4. Escalate to your manager

-Step 5: Loop in an executive
+5. Loop in an executive